Free Registration for IIDE's Digital Marketing 101 Masterclass ends in

 Tesco’s Online Services and eCommerce Strategy

 Tesco has a sophisticated online strategy that enables seamless digital shopping.
 Tesco’s eCommerce strategy reflects the brand’s commitment to value and convenience.
 Website visits are just as efficient as in-person purchases.
-Tesco’s website, just like their stores, is easy to navigate.
+Tesco’s website, just like its stores, is easy to navigate.

 Tesco’s online business has performed extremely well over the years.
 As a result, the company’s online sales increased by 15% in Ireland and South Korea.
 Tesco has also achieved double-digit growth in the UK grocery market.
-Since 2010, Tesco has consistently improved its online business in order to provide customers with a worthwhile online shopping experience.
+Since 2010, Tesco has consistently improved its online business to provide customers with a worthwhile online shopping experience.

 Tesco has also launched Click and Collect services which enable its customers to procure their groceries online and collect them from any store operated by Tesco.